Understanding letters you receive from the Finanzamt | for freelancers in Germany

 The letter includes the date at which:

-Feel free to ask questions in the comments if something is still unclear.
+Feel free to ask questions in the comments if something is still unclear or if other letters should be included in this list.

 Bastien